Imperoli/depth-to-LaserScan/README.md

 depth-to-LaserScan
 ==================

-ROS package for computing a LaserScan message from a depth image
+ROS package for computing LaserScan messages from depth images